 Using sensors in social research will mix short presentations, interactive hands-on and exploratory sessions, group work and discussions for participants to obtain a good understanding of the technologies and operating processes required for effective inclusion and management of this method.

 It will also enable researchers to ask ‘how’ and ‘if’ sensors could be used in their own research, and how to address the ethical, consent, data security, confidentiality and other issues involved.
 Participants will receive a certificate of attendance of this NCRM methods course.

-The lessons learned and inside knowledge from HomeSense fieldwork in a number of households, will also be presented, explaining and demonstrating the analytic tools and techniques required for visualising, interpreting and understanding human activities based largely on sensor-generated data.
+The lessons learned and inside knowledge from the HomeSense field trial will also be presented, explaining and demonstrating the analytic tools and techniques required for visualising, interpreting and understanding household activities based largely on sensor-generated data.

 For active and experienced social science researchers

 The two-day course is rated ‘entry level’ as we don’t expect participants to have any prior experience of using digital sensors.
 The course is intended to benefit active researchers with dedicated research interests and broad experience in social science research methods.